Associate Professor, Education

 Dr. Williams is a public health nurse and nurse scientist whose scholarship focuses on improving health outcomes among those affected by intimate partner violence (IPV) and improving the role of the health care system in responding to IPV with a particular focus on elucidating disparities that exist in this process.
 Her research demonstrates how trauma and culture can affect a survivor’s ability to engage with the health care system and access effective health services related to IPV.
 Advancing work in this area requires a strong network of researchers, policymakers and community members.
 Her project will focus on developing an infrastructure to support a coordinated academic-community response to conducting research aimed at improving health among survivors of IPV.
 Dr. Williams will work with community partners to conduct a series of forums to identify priority health needs among individuals affected by IPV in North Carolina and explore how we as a community can better address these health needs.
 These forums will also determine next steps for establishing and sustaining partnerships to address priority research areas.

-For current information on Jessica Williams, visit her faculty page.
+For current information, visit Jessica Williams’ faculty page.

 Assistant Professor, Social Work